ccswbs/snowdrop/site/content/docs/1.1/customize/sass.md

 // 8.
 Add additional custom code here
 ```

 With that setup in place, you can begin to modify any of the Sass variables and maps in your `custom.scss`.
-You can also start to add parts of Bootstrap under the `// Optional` section as needed.
+You can also start to add parts of Snowdrop under the `// Optional` section as needed.
 We suggest using the full import stack from our `bootstrap.scss` file as your starting point.

 ## Variable defaults

-Every Sass variable in Bootstrap includes the `!default` flag allowing you to override the variable's default value in your own Sass without modifying Bootstrap's source code.
+Every Sass variable in Snowdrop includes the `!default` flag allowing you to override the variable's default value in your own Sass without modifying Snowdrop's source code.
 Copy and paste variables as needed, modify their values, and remove the `!default` flag.
-If a variable has already been assigned, then it won't be re-assigned by the default values in Bootstrap.
+If a variable has already been assigned, then it won't be re-assigned by the default values in Snowdrop.

-You will find the complete list of Bootstrap's variables in `scss/_variables.scss`.
+You will find the complete list of Snowdrop's variables in `scss/_variables.scss`.
 Some variables are set to `null`, these variables don't output the property unless they are overridden in your configuration.

 Variable overrides must come after our functions are imported, but before the rest of the imports.

-Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling Bootstrap via npm:
+Here's an example that changes the `background-color` and `color` for the `<body>` when importing and compiling Snowdrop via npm:

 ```scss
 // Required